magnus-lindstrom/adventofcode/2023/lessons_learned.md

 # Day 18

 Shoelace Formula would have been handy to learn on day 10, since it came to use once again.

+# Day 21

+PRINT WHAT YOU'RE WORKING ON if you are fumbling in the dark.
+You almost always can, and it helps tremendously.